Antoniaina/foolang-release/README.md

 ### Function Declaration

-Functions in FoutuLang are declared using the `function` keyword.
+Functions in foolang are declared using the `function` keyword.

 **Syntax:**
 ```fg